Barwon River (Victoria): Sewer Aqueduct

 An aqueduct was constructed between 1913 and 1916 to carry sewage across the Barwon River from Geelong to an ocean outfall at Black Rock.
 Of reinforced concrete construction, it was an unusual design, and is listed on the Victorian National Estate Register.
 The designer was engineer Edward Giles Stone, who erected many daring structures using reinforced concrete.
 It has 14 cantilever spans, and has an overall length of more than 760 m.
 The viaduct was decommissioned in 1993.
 Because of falling debris, caused by the loss of calcium from the concrete used in the construction, the land and river underneath the aqueduct has been fenced to prevent public access.
 The aqueduct was replaced by a pump-boosted gravity system, including twin siphon pipes under the river.

 Barwon Heads Bridge

-The twin lane wooden bridge between Barwon Heads and Ocean Grove was built in 1927.
+The two-lane wooden bridge between Barwon Heads and Ocean Grove was built in 1927.
 Before this time a ferry ran by Tom Abernathy operated across the mount of the Barwon.
-The bridge was used in filming the ABC television series SeaChange.
+The bridge was used in filming the ABC TV series SeaChange.
 In July 2006, the Government of Victoria shelved plans to replace the heritage-listed bridge with a new one, with plans put forward for an upgraded to be carried out instead.
 The new Barwon Heads Bridge was constructed in 2010.